Topherchriss/A-Z/README.md

 5. ***Submit a Pull Request***

-Go to your fork on GitHub and open a pull request.
-Provide a clear description of your changes and the problem they address.
+Open a pull request on GitHub with clear descriptions of your changes.

 6. ***Collaborate***: